 I wanted to put this post together so that I could share some of my thoughts on the parks and also to share some tips about doing them efficiently.
 There are no real daytime parades like you get at other Disney resorts and the castle fireworks display is only on a Friday and Saturday night.
 You also hardly get any cast members wearing lanyards for pin trading, which is disappointing.
 Everything at Disneyland California is a lot smaller, simpler and without as much ‘effort’.
-I enjoyed seeing it and experiencing Walt Disney’s original vision, but it’s not a place i’d return to as you just don’t get the amazing, ‘in your face’ Disney experience that you get from Walt Disney World.
-The dining options are also really poor.
+I enjoyed seeing it and experiencing Walt Disney’s original vision and I would go back if I was out this way; but I wouldn’t book a holiday just to come.

 Another tip is for the night-time Main Street Electrical Parade.
 As this is the only parade in the park, it’s very busy; especially at the 8PM parade (there’s also one at 10PM).
 If you want to see the 8PM parade right from the front without saving a seat on the pavement for two hours beforehand, head up to the very start of the parade route – at It’s a Small World in Fantasyland.
 It’s the most quiet place to watch and you’ll only need to grab your pavement-side seat around 40 minutes in advance.